 Members of Generation Z have the shortest attention spans out of all their generational predecessors.
-The average attention span for a Gen Zer is just eight seconds, which shockingly, is even shorter than that of a goldfish.
+The average attention span for a Gen Zer is just eight seconds.
+This is shocking.
+It is even shorter than that of a goldfish.

 Generation Z has always been a part of today’s digitally-connected world.
-In fact, they were all born after 1995, so they’re vastly unfamiliar with a world without cell phones, computers, and other digital devices.
+In fact, they were all born after 1995.
+They’re vastly unfamiliar with a world without cell phones, computers, and other digital devices.
 Because of their familiarity and dependence on these on-the-go tools, they’re notorious multi-taskers.

-It’s likely that they spend their day toggling through different social platforms, communicating with friends while watching television and listening to music or podcasts while they work.
-It’s reported that Generation Z tends to juggle approximately five screens at a time!
+It’s likely that they spend their day toggling through different social platforms, communicating with friends while watching television, and listening to music or podcasts while they work.
+Generation Z juggles approximately five screens at a time!

 These habits are important to consider when creating campaigns targeting Generation Z. Campaigns pointed at today’s Gen Zers should be able to capture their attention in a short period of time—before they move on to something else.

 This generation is much more responsive to images, GIFs, and emojis than plain text.
 Creatively using visuals is more likely to grab their attention and leave a lasting impression over long-form content.

 Because Generation Z has been exposed to digital marketing from the earliest stages of their lives, they’re the first to filter out anything that appears artificial or manufactured.
 They don’t want to feel marketed to—they want genuine relationships with the brands they favor.
 Thus, traditional marketing tactics are less likely to resonate with this cohort.
 Strategies like influencer marketing or user-generated content may be more effective avenues to explore.